Prarthana-0602/Society-to-music-analytics/README.md

 # 📎 Repository Purpose

-This repository serves as a portfolio and contribution overview of project work completed as part of the UCLA Anderson MSBA program.
+This repository serves as a portfolio and contribution overview of project work completed at UCLA.